 While it may seem strange that harmless chemicals exist, it was a bit of an exaggeration.
 The chemicals will not harm your plants, but they are toxic for green caterpillars.
 You can buy them from specialized websites.
 Look for products that have Bacillus thuringiensis in them.
 This is a bacterium that is deadly for green caterpillars.

 Keep in mind that you will have to use it for a few days to be effective.
-The reason why is because it is natural and does not contain any vital ingredients.
+The reason why is that it is natural and does not contain any vital ingredients.

 Ants and aphids are a natural part of life.
 The same is true for green caterpillars.
 As you saw by reading this article, there are many different species and types of these caterpillars.
 They have a haunting beauty.